triplingual/yale_as_requests/README.md

 The search logic is as follows (`q` is the incoming query string):

-* Check if `q` a call number i.e. does a resource identifier exactly match this value.
+* Check if `q` is a call number i.e. does a resource identifier exactly match this value.
     * Yes!
 We are now a Call Number search!
     * No. Just a Normal search :(